About Public Private Partnership (PPP)

 How will stakeholder interests be catered for under a PPP procurement model?

-The NZ Transport Agency remains committed to the effective management of its relationships with stakeholders of the Transmission Gully project.
+The NZTA remains committed to the effective management of its relationships with stakeholders of the Transmission Gully project.
 That commitment will not change under a PPP and the NZ Transport Agency will be taking an active role in ensuring that the PPP consortium effectively manages stakeholder relationships during the duration of the PPP contract.

 At what point can local businesses get involved in the PPP?

-Once NZTA has announced the Preferred Bidder, local businesses are then encouraged to approach the consortium and show interest in being involved in the project.
-Once the contract is awarded, the consortium members may need to hire local people or acquire local services in order to get construction underway.
+Local businesses are encouraged to approach the consortium and show interest in being involved in the project as the consortium members may need to hire local people or acquire local services as part of the construction phase.

 Have PPPs been used before in New Zealand?

-When will construction start and when will the Transmission Gully highway be open for traffic?
+When will construction start and when will the Transmission Gully motorway be open for traffic?

 About the Transmission Gully project